 ACV is known for its beneficial health properties and antibacterial action, but did you know that it's irresistible to house flies?
 The idea is to trap them in a ACV bath and drown them (this is not very humane, unfortunately).

 To make the traps, you'll need:

 1. Mix apple cider vinegar with equal parts washing up liquid to form a sticky mixture.

-2. Cover with cling film tightly and make holes big enough fo flies to come in.
+2. Cover with cling film tightly and make holes big enough for flies to pass through.

 3. Place in a spot the flies frequent.
-They'll be attracted by the smell of the vinegar, but won't be able to get out because of the washing-up liquid.
+They'll be attracted into the bowl by the smell of the vinegar, but won't be able to get out because of the washing-up liquid.

 Top tip: as with all other household pests, prevention is better than cure.
 If you have lots of house flies, it will most likely be because food is being left out on a regular basis.
 Make sure your kitchen counters are clean and any leftovers are securely put away in a food waste bin.

 OK, we know DIY flypaper isn't going to win a design award any time soon but we've got to mention it as it's actually pretty effective.

 Hang it in the places you spot houseflies buzzing around and if you're that way inclined, watch them flock.

 Here's what you'll need to make homemade flypaper: